ricokahler/flair/why-another-css-in-js-lib.md

 ```

 [source](https://github.com/mui-org/material-ui/blob/f2d74e9144ffec1ba6a098528573c7dfb3957b48/packages/material-ui/src/Button/Button.js#L137-L160)

+This is an issue because it doesn't scale.

 So here's the goal: instead of having two or three related classes _just_ for colors, let's define a way to dynamically define one style class that works for all possible colors, and let the user pass in the color via a prop.